 There are a few things to look out for when getting a television commercial made for your business.

-This makes a television commercial of $1,000-$5,000 quite affordable for most businesses, considering that the commercial can be used, reused, and updated over the course of a year, or more.
+This makes a television commercial production cost of $1,000-$5,000 quite affordable for most businesses, with the remaining monthly budget going into media buys on targeted networks.
 Going too low-budget can make the advertiser look less respectable or unsophisticated.
 Splurging on a video production extravaganza could backfire if the ad takes up too much of the advertiser's overall budget, robbing the campaign of funding for TV air time and other media to supplement the campaign.